 2. develop a competitive compensation package

 Do you know how competitive your current salary and compensation package is for today's CRAs?
-If it's been awhile since you've taken stock of your compensation levels, Randstad's 2019 Salary Guide is a great resource for determining where your organization stands in the national job market.
-Compensation for CRAs can differ greatly depending on location, so put our salary calculator to use to see the most up-to-date, area-specific data on pay rates for CRAs (not to mention a slew of other in-demand roles in the life sciences industry).
+If it's been awhile since you've taken stock of your compensation levels, Randstad's salary guide is a great resource for determining where your organization stands in the national job market.
+Compensation for CRAs can also differ greatly depending on location, so put our salary calculator to use to see the most up-to-date, area-specific data on pay rates for CRAs (not to mention a slew of other in-demand roles in the life sciences industry).

 Keep in mind, too, that salary is only one piece of the compensation puzzle for top CRAs — they also have their eyes peeled for strong benefits and perks.
 To gauge where your company stands on that front, start by asking these questions: